 Signing a separate agreement among benefiting Boards that is incorporated into the local match agreement

-Boards must be aware that all multiparty local match agreements are subject to review and approval.
+Boards must inform staff members that all multiparty local match agreements are subject to review and approval.
 This includes multiparty local match agreements in which benefiting Boards enter a separate written agreement that is incorporated into the local match agreement.

 It is recommended that Boards participating in a multiparty local match agreement through a separate agreement among benefiting Boards address the following in the separate Board agreement: